 - Under $40/night: For solo female travel in Galapagos Islands, especially if you’re not doing an (expensive) boat tour, I highly recommend the Gloria Galapagos Hotel on Isla Santa Cruz ~ the same island as the popular Baltra Airport (there are only two airports in the Galapagos, & Baltra is the busier one).
 Gloria Galapagos is located right in downtown Puerto Ayora, & is walk-able to the water, restaurants, & great coffee at OMG Galapagos!
 With its sunny yellow rooms & cheap price ($35/night), this hotel is a little gem.

 - For a more complete list of Galapagos Island hotels, click here.

 Solo Female Travel in Galapagos Islands

-Thanks for reading this short but sweet vlog post on solo female travel in Galapagos Islands.
+Thanks for reading this short but sweet vlog post on solo female travel in the Galapagos Islands.
 For reference, some of my other favorite solo travel destinations include Iceland, Austria, & Ireland ~ as well as parts of the Yucatan Peninsula in Mexico.
-If you’re new to travel & need some encouragement ~ hit me up in the comments below or email me!
+If you’d like to see more female travel videos, click on the “Subscribe” button below & subscribe to my YouTube channel!